nlp-group-project/github-readme-languages/README.md

 - Cleaned text contents:
   - lowercased
   - unicode "NKFD"
-  - encode "ASCII", decode "UTF-8"
+  - encode "ASCII", decode "UTF-8".
 - Create stemmed and lemmatized columns.
-- Split into train, validate, and test sets (56/24/20).
+- Split into train, validate and test sets (56/24/20).

 ## Explore
-- Search for most common words.
+- Search for and establish most common words using NLP techniques.
+- Look at TF-IDF scores.
+- Create bigrams.
+(This led to the discovery of two separate film scripts in two separate README.md files.)
 - Create bar plots and word clouds to visualize trends.

 ## Conclusion
 In this project, we examined the programming languages of Github repositories based on words mentioned in README.md files that included the word 'shoes'.
-By acquiring using web scraping techniques, exploring the data and creating classification models, using the decision tree  — we established a model to  accurately predict the programming language 43 pc of the time.
+By acquiring using web scraping techniques, exploring the data and creating classification models, using the decision tree, we established a model to  accurately predict the programming language 43 pc of the time.
   - Baseline: 25%
   - Final Model: 43%
   - Performance Increase: 73%

 ## Next Steps
 - Explore bigrams and trigrams.
-- Visualize them via word clouds.
+- Visualize the bigrams and trigrams via word clouds.

-## Steps to Reproduce
+## Steps To Reproduce
-1. Clone this Repo.
+1. Clone this Repository.
 2. Use functions in acquire.py file.
 3. Use functions in prepare.py to clean and prep data.
 4. Use same configurations for models.